Surprising Study Shows What Women Want When They Watch Adult Videos, 5 Years Of Research Went Into New Book

 Neville also reported that women who enjoy gay male adult scenes see their own sexuality as “something fluid and playful.”
 Her research found that “more than half the women I spoke to (55 percent) imagine themselves as a man when masturbating,” she wrote in her Conversation article.

-Many of the women who fantasized about themselves as men found the doing so to be “empowering” and “exciting,” according to the IFL Science report.
+Many of the women who fantasized about themselves as men found doing so to be “empowering” and “exciting,” according to the IFL Science report.
 In fact, many women who enjoyed that particular fantasy found themselves pitying men “who they believed feel less freedom to experiment with their identity in this way,” Neville discovered.